 First, I cut two matching hearts out of the felt and stitched them together using the white embroidery floss– making sure that I left a bit of space for the stuffing!
 Then after stuffing, inserting a skewer, and stitching up the end.
 It was simple!
 It was cheap! (less than $1 total!)
 And most importantly, it was adorable!

 First, you must find an old book.
 Thrift shops, garage sales, and library book sales are a good place to find a cheap, old book.
 Before buying a book, take a look at the pages inside.
-Look for water damage, mold, or paper that would be too delicate.
-Your book pages should be sturdy enough to withstand a run through a sewing machine.
+Your book pages should be sturdy enough to withstand a run through a sewing machine, so don’t use a book with water damage, mold, or paper that isย too delicate.

 Position the first book page between the two layers of bias tape, leaving enough slack at the end to properly tie up the edges to your mantle.
 Using your machine, stitch over the bias tape and book page, making sure you keep the layers together and the stitches straight.
 Before your sewing machine reaches the end of the book page, get the next page ready.
 Leave a small gap between each letter.
 Continue on until all of your pages have been sewn together!

 I also tied some red and white striped fabric strips on the sides to jazz it up a bit, you could add strips of lace, felt, ribbons, or even add glitter!
-The possibilities are endless!
-The best part, the whole banner cost me less than $1.50 to make!
+The possibilities are endless.
+The best part is, the whole banner cost me less than $1.50 to make!

 To finish my mantle, I covered some old mason jars I had on hand in the same book paper with a heart cutout for use as candle holders.
 (They cast such an inviting glow!)
-I also walked around my house and pulled décor that had red in it for use through Valentine’s Day.
+I also walked around my house and pulled dรฉcor that had red in it for use through Valentineโs Day.
 Filling my large apothecary jar with candy hearts was the most expensive part of my mantle transformation!
-Now, I am faced with the challenge of trying to keep my kids (and my husband’s) hands out of that jar!
+Now, I am faced with the challenge of trying to keep my kids (and my husbandโs) hands out of that jar!

 Looking for more ideas for Valentines Day?